reifjulian/reifjulian.github.io/_pages/guide.md

 Note: these changes apply only to the active Stata session.
 Closing and reopening Stata will revert to the default of searching in multiple folders.
 </div>

 I am unaware of a version control statement for R, which means the behavior of its built-in functions may [depend](https://f.briatte.org/r/change-in-sample-function-r-3-6-0) on what version of R you are running.
-As a second-best solution, my [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do) uses the Stata add-on command [rscript](https://github.com/reifjulian/rscript) to check whether the user (1) is running a sufficiently recent version of R; and (2) has installed R libraries required by my analysis, such as tidyverse.
+As a second-best solution, my [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do) uses the Stata add-on command [rscript](https://github.com/reifjulian/rscript) to check whether the user (1) is running a sufficiently recent version of R; and (2) has installed R libraries required by my analysis, such as `tidyverse`.
 As with Stata, it is possible to install these add-on packages into your project subdirectory.
 In practice, doing this in R creates headaches.
-Add-on packages such as tidyverse are very large (hundreds of megabytes) and--if you want to ensure cross-platform replicability--need to be installed separately for Mac, Unix, and Windows.
+Add-on packages such as `tidyverse` are very large (hundreds of megabytes) and--if you want to ensure cross-platform replicability--need to be installed separately for Mac, Unix, and Windows.
 Doing this for my sample replication project would increase that project's file size by nearly a gigabyte!
 I therefore again settled for a second-best solution and instead require the user to install these packages themselves.
 As described in my sample project [README](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf), the user can install these packages in three different ways:
 1. Manually by typing, e.g., `install.packages(“tidyverse”)` at the R prompt
 1. Automatically by opening R and running [_install_R_packages.R](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/programs/_install_R_packages.R)
-1. Automatically by uncommenting line 53 of [run.do](https://github.com/reifjulian/my-project/blob/master/analysis/run.do)
+1. Automatically by uncommenting line 44 of [run.do](https://github.com/reifjulian/my-project/blob/master/analysis/run.do)

-If you don't mind potentially using up lots of disk space and want to ensure reproducibility, you can install your R packages in the project subdirectory.
+If you don't mind using up extra disk space and want to ensure reproducibility, you can install your R packages in the project subdirectory.
 See the commented out code in [_install_R_packages.R](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/programs/_install_R_packages.R) for an example.
 Following this example will result in a folder structure that looks like this:

 ```text
 .